Mecha-Weasel/spittoon/README.md

 Instructions to test Weasel's Fistful-of-Frags highlighted-server-browser (HSB) client-side modification:

-NOTE-1: This is all USE AT YOUR OWN RISK!
+NOTE: This is all USE AT YOUR OWN RISK!

 If you have FoF open, close it.